atlanmod/emfviewsSQL/README.md

 * emfviews.dsl.tests
 * emfviews.dsl.ui

+ATL project:
+* SQL2VirtualLinks: transformation to generate virtual links model from DSL model

 Examples:

 * 1_EAdata: metamodels and models to be used in the viewpoint and view
 * 2_EAview: Example to create views from EA, BPMN, reqif
+* EMFViewsSQLTest: Example of view definiton with the DSL

 Who is behind this project?
 ---------------------------